Christos-Hadjinikolis/Christos-Hadjinikolis.github.io/_posts/2020-07-29-aws-ml-certification.md

 This is by no means an exhaustive list, but you will at least get an idea about what is generally involved.

 ## How should I prepare?
-There many ways to prepare.
+There are many ways to prepare.
 Myself, I covered [the relative course on Linux academy](https://linuxacademy.com/cp/modules/view/id/340), which I highly recommend.

 Ideally I would recommend spending some time with Sagemaker and try to interact with services like lambda functions and step-functions as well as Kinesis, Glue and Athena.
 However that would take a while to do plus, using these resources does not come for free.